 Hep C is called a blood-borne virus.
 It is transmitted when blood (from someone with hep C) gets into your bloodstream.
-It can be amounts of blood that are so small you can’t see it.
+It can be in amounts of blood that are so small you can’t see them.
 This is called “blood-to-blood contact.”
 Keep reading to learn about risks for hep C.

 Sharing or reusing other people’s needles and syringes (fits) or other injecting equipment.